Now accepting applications!

 For achievement in health services and outcomes research

-is Professor of Medicine, Epidemiology, and Health Policy & Management; former Director of the Johns Hopkins Preventive Medicine Residency and the University Health Service; and served as Vice Dean for Clinical Research from 2005-2021.
+Daniel E. Ford, MD, MPH, is Professor of Medicine, Epidemiology, and Health Policy & Management; former Director of the Johns Hopkins Preventive Medicine Residency and the University Health Service; and served as Vice Dean for Clinical Research from 2005-2021.
 His is the Principal Investigator of the institution’s Clinical and Translational Science Award (CTSA) which supports the Clinical Research Units at Johns Hopkins.
 He is also a national leader for his own research on the treatment of depression in primary care.
-Jodi B. Segal, MD, MPH, i t, and Epidemiology.
+Jodi B. Segal, MD, MPH, is Professor of Medicine, Health Policy & Management, and Epidemiology.
 She has been a national leader in comparative effectiveness research and developed the first course offered in the U.S. in the field.
 Her research interests include pharmacoepidemiology and health care overutilization.
 At Hopkins, she is an Associate Director of the Center for Health Services and Outcomes Research and co-directs the Center for Drug Safety and Effectiveness.
 She is a fellow of the International Society of Pharmacoepidemiology and the American College of Physicians; and serves as a deputy editor of Annals of Internal Medicine.

 Richard D. Moore Award